collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 <!--
 * Some tasks vary by operating system- check tabs at the top of GitHub Help pages for special OS instructions
 * <variable> is a placeholder for the real thing
+By the way, some operating systems do not use dollar signs $ as command line prompts.
+Just be aware of that.
 -->

 </td></tr>